E. Gerald Corrigan: Post-Federal Reserve; Goldman Sachs

 The article went on, though, relative to the episode as a whole, "A.I.G.'s search for [private] capital was fruitless" and the Federal Reserve led by Chairman Ben Bernanke and the Treasury led by Secretary Hank Paulson (formerly of Goldman) had to come to the rescue.
 "By late Tuesday afternoon [Sep.
 16], the government would step in with an $85 billion loan, the first installment of a bailout that now stands at $182 billion.
 As part of the bailout, A.I.G.'s trading partners, including Goldman, were compensated fully for money owed to them by A.I.G.
 Analysts say the New York Fed should have pressed A.I.G.'s trading partners to take a deep discount on what they were owed.
 But Mr. Geithner said he had no bargaining power because he was unwilling to threaten A.I.G.'s trading partners with a bankruptcy by the insurer for fear of further destabilizing the system.
 A recent report on the A.I.G. bailout by the Government Accountability Office found that taxpayers may never get their money back."

 In February, 2010, Corrigan faced inquiry in the House of Commons Treasury committee in London, England for Goldman's involvement with currency swaps executed with the Greek government.
 The swaps, Corrigan acknowledged, "did produce a small reduction in the debt to GDP ratio at the time."
-The ratio in turn was a factor in the economic management of Greek finances within the European Union and the Euro currency, and in the context of the 2010 European sovereign debt crisis.
+The ratio in turn was a factor in the economic management of Greek finances within the European Union and the Euro currency, and during the euro area crisis.
 Corrigan's testimony continued, "With the benefit of hindsight, it seems very clear that standards of transparency could have been and should have been higher."
 The report on his testimony concluded, "Corrigan's key defence against the Greek allegations was that every bank was cooking up deals with European governments — not just Greece.
 It's no lie."

 In the May 7, 2010, Goldman public stockholders' meeting, the company "announced the creation of an internal committee that will examine possible conflicts of interest and other issues such as transparency and disclosure.
 It's headed by Vice Chairman [Michael] Evans and ...
 Corrigan, chairman of Goldman Sachs Bank USA.
 No board members are involved."
-The report on this development was part of a larger analysis of the role of the board of directors in the oversight of the management, business and ethics of the company, in light of the intense scrutiny of the company's role in the national and global financial crises of recent years.
+The report on this development was part of a larger analysis of the role of the board of directors in the oversight of the management, business and ethics of the company, in light of the intense scrutiny of the company's role in the 2008 financial crisis and related events.